PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 - process-tree peak SWAP = 0 KiB;
 - byte-identical float32, float16, and tensor-correspondence artifacts.

+The shape-signature extraction additionally used `osnet025_Nx3x256x128.onnx` because it is a positive real owner of dynamic leading-axis preservation.
+It passed in 4.053 seconds with `max_abs = 2.193450927734375e-05`, zero SWAP, and byte-identical float32, float16, and tensor-correspondence artifacts.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a